sftcd/tlspad/README.md

     - most recent change there is to try drums for sessions starting in the first 100 ms then swith to other instrument(s) and chords

+- [Tls2Music3.py](Tls2Music3.py) is yet another take at the above, his time based on some ideas around filters (more of a w-i-p than the above still)

 - [getpage.py](getpage.py) uses selenium and FF to grab a front page so we can capture the pcap and make music
     - Looks like selenium/geckodriver is causing some spurious